lukeg101/lukeg101.github.io/_blog/2016-03-11-HackSoc-Elections-And-Hustings.markdown

 ### Summary of the year
 We've done alot this year, including attending many hackathons, running many tech talks from members and guests and engaging with the wider community.
 In summary we have done the following:

-+ _Fresher's Fayre (2x) and Employability Street_: We attended freshers fair twice and an employability fair put on by the University in order to show people at university what we do as a society.
++ _Fresher's Fair (2x) and Employability Street_: We attended freshers fair twice and an employability fair put on by the University in order to show people at university what we do as a society.
 + _TechFest (2x)_: We ran two hybrid conference style events with tech talks and Pizza in order to engage with our members and see what sort of events they wanted us to put on this year.
 + _TechNottingham (many)_: We went to the monthly tech meetups with members of the nottingham tech community.
 + _Intro to Python sessions (many)_: We ran very successful introduction to programming sessions which taught non-programmers the basics of Python.